ppmim/PAPI/docs/running.rst

      --version             show program's version number and exit -h, --help            show this help message and exit -c CONFIG_FILE, --config=CONFIG_FILE
-                           config file for the PANIC Pipeline application.
+                           Config file for the PANIC Pipeline application.
-                           If not specified, './config_files/papi_portatil.cfg'
+                           If not specified, './config_files/papi_suse11.cfg' is
-                           is used
+                           used.
      -s SOURCE, --source=SOURCE
                            Source file list of data frames.
 It can be a file or directory name.
-     -o OUTPUT_FILENAME, --output_file=OUTPUT_FILENAME
+     -o OUTPUT_FILE, --output_file=OUTPUT_FILE
-                           final reduced output image
+                           Final reduced output image
      -t TEMP_DIR, --temp_dir=TEMP_DIR
-                           directory for temporal files
+                           Directory for temporal files
      -d OUTPUT_DIR, --out_dir=OUTPUT_DIR
-                           output dir for product files
+                           Output dir for product files
+     -r ROWS, --rows=ROWS  Use *only* files of the source file-list in the range of rows specified (0 to N, both included) -l, --list            Generate a list with all the source files read from the source only sorted by MJD
-     -r REDUCTION_MODE, --red_mode=REDUCTION_MODE
+     -R REDUCTION_MODE, --red_mode=REDUCTION_MODE
-                           Mode of data reduction to do (quick|science) -m OBS_MODE, --obs_mode=OBS_MODE
+                           Mode of data reduction to do (lemon|quick|science) -m OBS_MODE, --obs_mode=OBS_MODE
-                           observing mode (dither|ext_dither|other)
+                           Observing mode (dither|ext_dither|other)
-     -p, --print           print detected sequences in the Data Set -S SEQ_TO_REDUCE, --seq_to_reduce=SEQ_TO_REDUCE
+     -p, --print           Print detected sequences in the Data Set -S SEQ_TO_REDUCE, --seq_to_reduce=SEQ_TO_REDUCE
                            Sequence number to reduce.
-Be
+By default,
-                           default, all sequences found will be reduced.
+                           all sequences found will be reduced.
-     -v, --verbose         verbose mode [default]
      -D MASTER_DARK, --master_dark=MASTER_DARK
                            master dark to subtract
      -F MASTER_FLAT, --master_flat=MASTER_FLAT